Jibyjib/Jibyjib.github.io/somephysomemath/content/notebook.md

 This also should help guide those who come after me.
 You can see the path that I took to end up where I currently am.

+### January 18th 2022

+I gave a presentation on Chapters 35/36 of Mark Srednicki's "Quantum Field Theory."
+In GR class we Hamiltonian formulation of GR.
+In doing so we talked about the Hamiltonian constraint and the diffeomorphisms constraints.
+From these constraints we showed there were only 2x2 actual degrees of freedom.
+We finished with a discussion on the Dirac Algebra of constraints.

 ### January 17th 2022

 I have also read Srednicki's "Quantum Field Theory" chapter 35, Manipulating spinor indices, and chapter 36, Lagrangians for spinor fields.
 I have also made a presentation on those two chapters for the QFT course.